pjscruggs/slogcp/docs/CONFIGURATION.md

 * **`WithPanicRecovery(enabled bool)`** (Server): Interceptor recovers and logs panics as `Internal`.
 * **`WithAutoStackTrace(enabled bool)`** (Server): Attach stack traces to logged errors.
 * **`WithSkipPaths(paths []string)`**: Exclude method paths from logging.
+* **`WithHealthCheckFilter(cfg healthcheck.Config)`**: Shares the same configurable health-check detection used by the HTTP middleware so you can tag, demote, or drop common probes without hand-written filters.
 * **`WithSamplingRate(rate float64)`**: Sample logs (0.0..1.0).
 * **`WithLogCategory(category string)`**: Adds a `log.category` attribute (default `"grpc_request"`).
 * **`WithTracePropagation(enabled bool)`**: When `true` (default), **client** interceptors inject **W3C** (`traceparent`/`tracestate`) into outgoing metadata using the global OTel propagator.
 They **do not** add `x-cloud-trace-context` to gRPC metadata.
 If `traceparent` already exists, they do not overwrite it.

+The filter example shown for HTTP also applies here; reuse the same `healthcheck.Config` to keep behaviour consistent across transport layers.

 ### Server Interceptors